parkercrook/Prayerify/CONTRIBUTING.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a PR

-# Add Existing Feature Ideas/Fix Bugs
+# Build Existing Feature Ideas/Fix Bugs

 1. Check the issues page
 2. Leave a comment to be assigned to an issue/feature